 Learner Profile Responsible, Balanced

 Good discipline is fundamental for the achievement of the school’s learning objective and mission statement and smooth running of the school.
 Students are required to abide by the school’s rules and to follow the direction of teachers and other staff members.
-When a student disregards rules, disobeys instructions or otherwise engages in conduct which causes or may cause harm, inconvenience or embarrassment to the school staff members or other students, then this will lead to disciplinary action taken by school.
+When a student disregards rules, disobeys instructions or otherwise engages in conduct which causes or may cause harm, inconvenience or embarrassment to the school staff members or other students, then this will lead to disciplinary action taken by the school.

 Coverage of the Policy